SaiSohanSajja/HaloScope-ReImplementation/README.md

-# HaloScope-style Hallucination Detection (Reimplementation)
+# HaloScope-style Hallucination Detection (Reimplementation) - Prof. Sharon Li's Thesis on HaloScope

 This repository contains an end-to-end reimplementation of a HaloScope-inspired pipeline for detecting hallucinated LLM answers using embedding geometry and